 Stretch marks are common, resulting from everything from growth spurts and weight changes to pregnancy.
 They may appear on your abdomen, buttocks, thighs, and breasts.
 They range in color from red and pink to purple and blue.

 Stretch marks usually fade on their own over time.
 Although there isn’t a treatment that will get rid of stretch marks completely, there are things you can do help reduce their appearance and texture.

 Keep reading to learn how to use essential oils to make a serum to help relieve stretch marks.

 Some essential oils have shown a definite effect on stretch marks.
+Essential oils, if applied topically, must be diluted in a carrier oil.
 More studies with larger study size are needed, but this is what the research has shown so far: